jagadyudha/bot-whatsapp-covid/README.md

 ﻿# bot-whatsapp-covid
-This bot can tell you about covid19 in Indonesia.
+This bot can tell you all about covid19 in Indonesia.

 ## How to use
 Install WhatsApp API using